FlexMeasures/flexmeasures/documentation/services.rst

 Forecasting
 --------------

-The |FLEXMEASURES_PLATFORM_NAME| platform continuously creates forecasts for the rest of day.
+The FlexMeasures platform continuously creates forecasts for the rest of day.

 All relevant data should be forecasted: